25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Myth: Mosquitoes can pass coronavirus from person to person.

-There is no evidence to suggest that coronavirus can spread via mosquitoes, according to WHO.
+While there has been some research into the question of whether or not mosquitoes can spread coronavirus, there is no evidence to suggest that COVID can be spread that way, according to WHO.
 "The new coronavirus is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose," the experts note.

 Myth: Drinking bleach can cure coronavirus.

 Drinking bleach may sound absurd to some, but there are those who believe it can cure the coronavirus.
-In fact, enough people were buying into this alleged "cure" that the FDA warned against the practice in an official statement.
-"Drinking any of these chlorine dioxide product can cause nausea, vomiting, diarrhea, and symptoms of severe dehydration," they explained.
+In fact, enough people were buying into this alleged "cure" that the Food and Drug Administration (FDA) has warned against the practice in an official statement.
+"Drinking any of these chlorine dioxide products can cause nausea, vomiting, diarrhea, and symptoms of severe dehydration," they explained.
 "Some product labels claim that vomiting and diarrhea are common after ingesting the product.
 They even maintain that such reactions are evidence that the product is working.
 That claim is false."

 Myth: Consuming colloidal silver can kill COVID-19.